theminstack/styled/README.md

 There are also some things that are non-goals.

 - No auto vendor prefixing
+  - Rarely necessary.
 - No object styles
+  - Text styles are more portable and lint-able.
 - No component polymorphism (eg. `as` property, `withComponent` method)
+  - Breaks type-safety.
 - No "non-style" features (eg. `.attrs()` method)
+  - Use `defaultProps`.
 - No React Native support
+  - Costs outweigh benefits.

 ## Getting started